 Inferring evolutionary history from population genetic data.
 Invited presentation in Biology Department Seminar Series, Willamette University, 2 May 2015, Salem, Oregon.

 Linking genomic pattern to evolutionary process.
-Invited presentation in Invited seminar for the Museum of Natural Science Seminar Series, Louisiana State University.
+Invited presentation in Museum of Natural Science Seminar Series, Louisiana State University.
 24 Oct.
 2014, Baton Rouge, Louisiana.

 Using genomic patterns to understand plants’ ecology and evolution.
 Invited presentation in Botany and Plant Pathology Departmental Seminar Series, Oregon State University.
 21 Oct.
 2014, Corvallis, Oregon.